Install OneAgent on Windows

 Download the installer.
 There are two options:

-- Select Download OneAgent installer to download the Windows installer (EXE file) for single-server installation.
+- Select Download OneAgent installer to download the installer for Windows (EXE file) for single-server installation.

 - Download via Windows Command Prompt.
 Copy and run the command.
 Note: this command will only work with PowerShell 3.0 and TLS 1.2 (or .later)